Years 1660-1679

 At that time all the major diamonds had been extracted from Golconda mines.
 It was not until 1725 that a Brazilian source came to compete with that Indian provenance.

-On November 14 in Geneva, Christie's sells as lot 600 Le Grand Mazarin which had been a major piece of the cardinal's bequest.
+On November 14, 2017, Christie's sold for CHF 14.4M as lot 600 Le Grand Mazarin which had been a major piece of the cardinal's bequest.
 Analyzed by the GIA before the auction, this brilliant cut diamond weighing 19.07 carats is of type IIa.
 Its VS2 clarity is sensational for a historic diamond.
 Its light pink color is extremely rare.

 Le Grand Mazarin was worn by Queen Marie-Thérèse wife of Louis XIV, then by King Louis XIV himself in a chain and later by Empress Marie-Louise wife of Napoléon I in a diadem made by Nitot.